Add Power-Packed Seeds to Your Diet

 What can you expect from these nutritional powerhouses except the amazing health benefits?

 They are the source of healthy fats, antioxidants, proteins, dietary fiber, vitamin E, and mono-saturated fats.
-These pint-sized miracles are highly efficient in keeping our heart and body healthy.
+These pint-sized miracles are highly efficient in keeping our hearts and body healthy.
 Some are famous and common while others are not-so-known.

-In this post, we will be talking about 3 less known yet power-packed seeds, their nutritional values, geographic origin, health benefits and consumption methods as you’ve read a lot about common seeds already.
+In this post, we will be talking about 3 less known yet power-packed seeds, their nutritional values, geographic origin, health benefits, and consumption methods as you’ve read a lot about common seeds already.